Nidhi2905/SOC-HomeLab/README.md

 ---

-## Next Steps

-* Forward logs into Splunk for centralised analysis
-* Develop detection rules and alerts
-* Test additional techniques such as encoded PowerShell or lateral movement scenarios

----

 ## Takeaway

 This lab highlights how endpoint telemetry can be used to piece together activity on a system, and how correlating different event types provides better context during investigation.